Rough or crumpled: Strong coupling phases of a generalized Kardar-Parisi-Zhang surface: MCT Calculations

-After shifting ${\bf q}\rightarrow{\bf q+\frac{K}{2}}$ above integral reduces to
+After shifting ${\bf q}\rightarrow{\bf q}+\frac{\bf k}{2}$, above integral reduces to

-Next we find ${\cal O}(k)$ and ${\cal O}(k^0)$ contributions from numerator, which are relevant to us.
+Next we calculate the ${\cal O}(k)$ and ${\cal O}(k^0)$ contributions from numerator, which are relevant.
 Then the above integral $I$ can be split into three parts say $I_1$, $I_2$ and $I_3$.
 The first part $I_1$, after expanding its denominator binomially, is

 Next,

 In evaluating $I_1$ and $I_2$ we used relation~(\ref{identity_1}).
 Finally,

 Adding above three contributions we get